 Fall in Northern California is a special season.
 Inland the trees and grape vines give us quite a show, and snow begins to fall in the Sierra Nevada, the coast is perhaps at its best in fall.
 Mild temperatures and mostly sunny days are more common on the coast in the fall than at any other time of the year.
-So when we stayed at a lodge in Petaluma last weekend (more on that soon), I knew we had to make time for the coast with a day trip to Bodega Bay.
+So when we stayed at a lodge in Petaluma last weekend, I knew we had to make time for the coast with a day trip to Bodega Bay.

 The drive from Petaluma to Bodega Bay takes about 30 minutes and, like many roads in Sonoma County, took us past quiet farms and hills with cows and goats roaming.
 Based on online recommendations, I decided to make Doran Regional Park our first stop, but we found the beach unwelcoming.
 Fortunately, I had been to Bodega Bay before and knew that there was much nicer scenery awaiting us.
 We continued on to Bodega Head, a small peninsula just outside of the town of Bodega Bay.